-The Rating Guide for the Performance Test, Form A, gives detailed directions for rating the Performance Test and specific criteria for rating each item.
-It is printed on yellow paper and was included in the shipment of test materials from the Department.
+The Performance Test, Form A Rating Guide gives detailed directions for rating the Performance Test and specific criteria for rating each item.
+It is printed on yellow paper and is included in the shipment of test materials from the Department.
 In rating the students' test booklets, each rater should follow the procedures in the rating guide.
-The rating should be completed as soon as possible after the administration of the Performance Test and prior to June 11, the date when answer sheets must be submitted to the scanning center.
+The rating should be completed prior to June 11, the date when answer sheets must be submitted to the scanning centers.